tuckerweather/cqi-map/README.md

 ## Copyright and permitted use

-**Storm Chase Quality Index (CQI) © 2026 Tucker Weather.
+**Storm Chase Quality Index (CQI) © 2026 Tucker Antico.
 All rights reserved.**

-The CQI scoring dataset, derived scores, methodology, map presentation, and associated original materials may not be reproduced, redistributed, republished, sold, incorporated into another product or service, or presented as another party's work without prior written permission from Tucker Weather.
+The CQI scoring dataset, derived scores, methodology, map presentation, and associated original materials may not be reproduced, redistributed, republished, sold, incorporated into another product or service, or presented as another party's work without prior written permission from Tucker Antico.

 Public access to this repository and web map does not grant an open-source license or permission to reuse CQI materials beyond ordinary viewing and personal reference.